 “So we get some more from somewhere.
 It’s a start, right?
 This damn place is going to fall down around our ears, and there’s not a building in the city I like enough to move to.”

-“All the decent ones already have gargoyles, anyway,” Gilbert said.
+“All the decent ones already have gargoyles, anyway,” George said.
 “We can’t move.
 We’ve been here forever.”

 “Not to mention Walter’s not moved for eighty-three years.
 We’re hardly going to be able to shift him now.”